|

 Yum, dung!

-This dung fly (scathophagidae family) is grooming itself with its front
+This golden dung fly (Scathophaga stercoraria) is grooming itself

 Multi-faceted love